 - How much will you charge for annual maintenance and support?

 - How much will you charge for shipping?

-with multiple tiers.
+The most common way to approach perfect pricing is to have a product with multiple tiers.
 Each tier has a feature set and price point that is carefully chosen.
 For example:

 - The lowest tier might be your "Standard Edition," supporting a very basic feature set at a very low price.

 - The middle tier might be your "Professional Edition," designed for the largest segment of your market.

 - The top tier might be your "Enterprise Edition," including every feature and priced much higher.